arpg/arpg.github.io/coloradarplus.md

 ## Dataset

 <div style="text-align: left; margin-bottom: 20px;">
-  If you would like to download the ColoRadar+ Dataset or specific runs from environments, you can do so here: <a href="https://example.com" style="color:blue;">(CLICK HERE TO DOWNLOAD)</a>
+  If you would like to download the ColoRadar+ Dataset or specific runs from environments, you can do so here: <a href="https://example.com" style="color:blue;">(DOWNLOAD)</a>
 </div>

 <div style="text-align: justify;">